Washington, New Hampshire: Geography

 According to the United States Census Bureau, Washington has a total area of 123.5 sqkm, of which 118.4 sqkm are land and 5.1 sqkm are water, comprising 4.16% of the town.
 The town sits in a highland area atop a watershed divide.
-The Ashuelot River, part of the Connecticut River watershed, drains the west side of the town, including Ashuelot Pond in the southwest.
+The Ashuelot River, part of the Connecticut River watershed, drains the western side of the town, including Ashuelot Pond in the southwest.
 Bog Brook drains the center of the town from north to south, flowing into Highland Lake near the southern border.
-The lake is part of the Contoocook River watershed, as are Beards Brook and Woodward Brook on the east side of town, and by the Contoocook River are therefore part of the Merrimack River watershed.
+The lake is part of the Contoocook River watershed, as are Beards Brook and Woodward Brook on the eastern side of town, and by the Contoocook River are therefore part of the Merrimack River watershed.

 Lovewell Mountain, located northeast of the town center and with an elevation of 2496 ft, is the highest point in town.
 As Edwin A. Charlton writes in New Hampshire As It Is (1855), the mountain "received its name from Captain John Lovewell, who was accustomed to ascend it for the purpose of discovering the wigwams of the Indians, and who, on one occasion, killed seven Indians near its summit."
 The Washington Town Common, elevation 1507 ft, is the highest town center in the state.
 (The town hall of Clarksville in northern New Hampshire is located at a higher elevation—1980 ft—but there is no other village development there.)